-Gary is a Licensed Mental Health Counselor (LMHC) as well as a National Certified Counselor (NCC) and is licensed to practice in New York and Pennsylvania.
-He attended the University of Pittsburgh’s School of Social Work program and holds a master of science in Counseling Psychology and an Educational Specialist Certificate from the State University of New York at Albany.
+Gary is a Licensed Mental Health Counselor (LMHC).
+He holds degrees from the University of Pittsburgh and the State University of New York at Albany.
 Gary’s professional interests include the management of depression and anxiety symptoms, substance abuse, crisis and critical incident stress de-briefing, and cross cultural counseling.
-He is a member of the International Committee of the American Counseling Association (ACA).
+He is a co-founder of P3 Mental Health Advisors and the co-author of The Daily Brew: A 365-Day Guided Journal.

 Jean holds a Masters’ degree in Family Practice as an Advanced Practice Registered Nurse (RN) and a post master’s degree as a Psychiatric Nurse Practitioner (NPP); she holds board certification in both.
 She has worked in a large variety of health settings throughout her career with all age groups and populations.